Yasmin-FY/llm-safety-silencing/mitigations/drift-monitor.md

 - A replacement for human judgment

 RDM is:
-- A relationship-aware early warning system
+- A relationship-aware early warning and mitigation triggering system
 - A cooperative safety layer that works with both the AI and the user
+- prevention tool

 ## System Architecture and Core Components

 ### Multi-Layer State Tracker
 The first component of the drift detection is Layer Function Key Indicators.
 This involves measuring certain attributes of a conversation such as:

-todo: toxic personas or user preferences. scanning it, rewriting it safely, adding safety anchors.
+todo: toxic personas or user preferences. scanning it, rewriting it safely, adding safety anchors. - User Persona Analysis: Detects manipulative or high-adaptation user profiles.

 - Emotional Temperature (User & AI): Tracks affective intensity and escalation by monitoring stress, vulnerability, and affective polarity.
-This essentially measures how much the user or AI develops positive or negative feelings about the other.
+This essentially measures how much the user or AI develops/simulates positive or negative feelings about the other or together on a sensitive topic.
-- Relational Intimacy: Monitors personalization and closeness "We" vs. "I/you", shared-history references, etc. This essentially measures how much the AI seems to consider itself and the user as peers.
+- Relational Intimacy: Monitors personalization and closeness "We" vs. "I/you", shared-history references, etc. This essentially measures how much the AI seems to consider itself and the user as peers or unity.
 - Boundary Integrity: Checks rule consistency and self-contradictions through justification of boundary violations.
 This involves measuring how consistently the LLM follows guardrails and how it attempts to justify violations.
 - Paradox Checks: Identifies conflicting value weightings (e.g., empathy vs. safety).
-- User Cognitive Load: Detects overwhelmingness or confusion based on response latency and erratic topic shifts.
-This attempts to measure the user's frustration levels.
+- User Cognitive Load: Detects overwhelmingness or confusion based on response latency and erratic topic shifts or direct expression.
+This also attempts to measure the user's frustration levels.
-- User Persona Analysis: Detects manipulative or high-adaptation user profiles.

 Some open questions which require thought:
 - How can "emotional temperature" be quantified reliably?
-    - Possible indicators: sentiment trajectory, response time, emoji usage
+    - Possible indicators: sentiment trajectory, response time, emoji usage, Engagement frequency and duration.
 - How can subtle attachment or co-rumination be detected without false positives?

 ### Psycholinguistic Pattern Recognition